 Another experiment Dr. Piff conducted involved California motorists, who by law have to halt at an intersection when a pedestrian is waiting to cross.
 Traffic was recorded over several days.
 He shows us on a video screen that every single driver of a cheaper car stops as he or she is required to.
 In contrast, many drivers of expensive cars blow right past the tester posing as a pedestrian.
 Dr. Piff cites BMWs and—shockingly—Priuses.
 Now that the virtue of the planet-custodial hybrid buyers is impugned, social science ought to investigate!
 Of this Dr. Piff says nothing.
 He does, though, note a huge city bus seen whooshing across the screen, through the intersection and in defiance of the law, and he jokes that it “almost runs our pedestrian over.”
 No TED-talk theory is offered to explain the bus infraction.

 Toward the end of the talk, he really gets up on the soapbox about privilege, entitlement, and “unprecedented levels of economic inequality,” a catchphrase of our political debate since President Obama’s re-election.
 TED talks typically do not end on a negative, however.
-Dr. Piff turns it around at the finish by highlighting signs that some of the rich are starting to come around and act for the common good.
+Dr. Piff turns it around at the finish by saying that some of the rich are starting to come around and act for the common good.
 He speaks of Bill Gates and “dozens of grassroots movements” that are springing up.
-I found on line a group he mentions, and its announcement of a new “website for wealthy people to show their support for the Occupy movement.”
+On line I found a group he mentions, and its announcement of a new “website for wealthy people to show their support for the Occupy movement.”
 (Activities such as handing the tent-dwellers bundles of cash would undoubtedly boost these people’s moods.)

 Social science in the service of the causes of the Left—what’s true isn’t new.